Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Managed Deployment.md

 /etc/stirling-pdf/stirling-provisioning.json
 ```

-A per-user copy in `~/.config/Stirling-PDF/` is also read, but it is not locked.
+A per-user copy in `~/.config/Stirling-PDF/` is also read.
+Its `lockConnectionMode` setting can lock the connection, but its update policy is not locked.

 ---

 ## Changing or removing managed settings

-Locked settings can only be changed through the provisioning file.
-To update them, push a new `stirling-provisioning.json` (or remove it) with the same tool you used to deploy it, then have users restart the app.
-Removing the system file unlocks the controls again.
+Provisioning values and lock state are persisted by the app.
+Removing the provisioning file does not clear previously stored locks.
+To change a provisioned connection, deploy an updated file with `serverUrl` and the intended `lockConnectionMode` value, then restart the app.
+Do not rely on deleting the file to unlock managed controls.